Category Archives: Plants & Seeds

 Easy to grow black/purple grass annual.
 Ideal for borders, beds and patio containers.
 Good for the middle of the border and used to show off other plants such as Rudbeckia, will look good for months !

-Prairie Seeds – Ornamental Corn Japonica
+Prairie Seeds – Rudbeckia Mix

 Broccoli (Sprouting) Seeds – Summer Purple